 Many sick people were continually streaming to Him, and He healed them all (Luke 4:40; 6:18-19).
 These healings confirmed His divine nature, the supernatural source of His mission and that God can and wants to restore man.
 Healing therefore was an integral part of His mission.
 In Jesus God has come to live amongst us.

-But why did Jesus heal on the Sabbath also?
+But we ask why Jesus heals on the Sabbath?
 He knew that they wanted to kill Him and that they were seeking justification to do so.
 And none of the sick people whom He cured on the Sabbath asked to be healed.
 But still He deliberately and publicly contravened the Sabbath laws, as practiced by the Pharisees.
 Jesus did not do things to endanger His life or mission without good cause.
 These Sabbath healings therefore had an important message, such as to condemn the religious leaders and their traditions, and to explain the true Sabbath.

 Christ accepted the Sabbath commandment as a binding obligation.